ralphjsmit/filament/packages/schemas/docs/04-tabs.md

     ->id('order-tabs')
 ```

-<UtilityInjection set="layoutComponents" version="4.x">As well as allowing static values, the `persistTab()` and `id()` methods also accept functions to dynamically calculate them.
+<UtilityInjection set="schemaComponents" version="4.x">As well as allowing static values, the `persistTab()` and `id()` methods also accept functions to dynamically calculate them.
 You can inject various utilities into the function as parameters.</UtilityInjection>

 ### Persisting the current tab in the URL's query string